upper waypoint

 The initial returns marked a victory for Mayor Daniel Lurie, who came out against both measures, saying they were designed to confuse voters.

-In other races, early returns showed San Franciscans overwhelmingly backing Proposition A, which would issue a $535 million bond to upgrade earthquake safety and emergency response facilities across the city.
+In other races, San Franciscans overwhelmingly backed Proposition A, which would issue a $535 million bond to upgrade earthquake safety and emergency response facilities across the city.

-Proposition B, which would change term limits in San Francisco so that no one may serve more than two four-year terms on the Board of Supervisors or as mayor, had about 56% backing in early returns, with 44% opposing.
+Proposition B, which would change term limits in San Francisco so that no one may serve more than two four-year terms on the Board of Supervisors or as mayor, passed with about 53% of voters in support.

 Current law limits individuals to two consecutive terms, allowing them to run again after leaving office for four years.